![]() |

 September in New England | |

-| Still warm and pleasant, with autumn foliage color appearing near the end of the month, this is an excellent time to visit.
-School is back in session, so crowds are smaller. | ||
+Still warm and pleasant, with autumn foliage color appearing toward the middle of the month, this is an excellent time to visit.
+School is in session, so crowds are smaller. | ||

 |